 - Inefficiency and inaccuracy in documentation processing can lead to increased payer denials, and lost revenue.

-- Taking into consideration that all hospitals have different requirements, staffing concerns, and reporting limits, there are still universal ways in which improvements can be made, and cost savings achieve.
+- Taking into consideration that all hospitals have different requirements, staffing concerns, and reporting limits, there are still universal ways in which improvements can be made, and cost savings achieved.

 The responsibility for UM can often shift among various hospital personnel.
 But when the time-consuming processing is not handled properly, payor denials rise, and opportunities to maximize revenue are squandered.

-But this is really only part of the story and part of why revenue is lost.
 Hospitals are focused on high-quality patient care.
 That’s the true bottom line.
 However, those who administer care are often not the best ones suited to couple that mission with how to stick to the rules within an insurers’ guidelines.
-It’s true that when patient information is properly presented insurers have discretion and can often make exceptions to their own guidelines if presented with a reason to do so.

 The combination of the right personnel and the correct processes can be achieved by having a UM expert on the job.
-This not only will enhance the quality of health care, but also result in and cost efficiencies.
-The optimal solution is having the resources among the care givers and UM experts to make sure that patients not only understand the benefits but are also aware of their policies limitations.
+This not only will enhance the quality of health care, but also result in cost efficiencies.

 Compliance with medical insurers requirements is an obvious obligation.
 But hospitals must also view that responsibility through a lens of medical necessity when claims are submitted.
 Any type of error that may occur during processing, such as not obtaining pre-authorizations or incorrect coding can lead to a payment denial.
 Payer denials are the single-most detrimental outcome in the patient coverage process and can profoundly affect the hospitals’ financial stability.
 Lowering the number of payer denials can dramatically impact a hospital’s profitability.